Site Manager (360) 268-1818, Billing Office (360) 268-2094

 PROHIBITED STORAGE ITEMS:

 You cannot store any hazardous, toxic, or illegal items.
-Also, no food or perishable items can be stored in our spaces.
-If in doubt of what can be stored in our spaces, please ask the property manager.
+Also, no food or perishable items can be stored in the units.
+Please ask the property manager for any questions.
+(360) 268-1818

 Examples of items that cannot be stored are:

-Ammunition, gasoline, paint, paint thinner, propane, food, produce, plants, fireworks, etc.
+Ammunition, gasoline, paint, paint thinner, propane, food, produce, plants, fireworks, fish totes, crab pots, etc.

-You may not physically live or even stay overnight in any unit!
+You may not physically live in or stay overnight in any unit!